 Youth Lobbyists — When youth communicate directly with legislators, their employees or any branch of government where they make laws, legislation and other policies, regarding a specific piece of legislation and share their views on that legislation, they are lobbying.
 Lobbying can allow youth to affect social change on several levels throughout society.

-Tools for Youth Engagement through Lobbying
+Tools for Youth + Social Change through Lobbying

 Education — Learning about the political and governmental systems that affect their lives in countless ways every day can be an empowering, engaging thing for young people.
 Before they can vote, youth can advocate to elected officials about their opinions, share their community concerns and ideas, and otherwise learn to transform politics.